LartTyler/PHP-Enum/README.md

 I've seen plenty of people asking "Can I do Java-like enums in PHP" or asking for ways to store object instances as a member of a class, and all the solutions I have seen to date leave much to be desired.
 Either the recommendation is to use constants (which prevent non-scalar values) or to use public static variables, which (in my opinion) blows the [Principle of Least Privilege](http://en.wikipedia.org/wiki/Principle_of_least_privilege) clean out of the water.
 PHP Enum seeks to address both of those issues.

+## Requirements

+PHP Enum requires PHP 5 >= 5.3.0, as it utilizes the `get_called_class` function which was not introduced until v5.3.0.

 ## Usage

 Using PHP enum is very simple.
 Below, you can find a simple `Planet` enum created by extending PHP Enum's base class.